Ronald E. McNair High School (California)

 Ronald E. McNair High School is a high school in Stockton, California, United States.
-Opened in 2005, it is the newest high school in Lodi Unified School District.
+Opened in August, 2005. it is the newest high school in Lodi Unified School District.
 The school is named after Dr. Ronald E. McNair (1950–1986), a physicist and astronaut who died in the 1986 Space Shuttle Challenger explosion.

+The mission of RMHS is "To ensure that all Ronald McNair students learn, to embrace diversity and a commitment to create a respectful community that develops academic and interpersonal skills".